Code-Institute-Submissions/AlcoTrip/README.md

  - [x] Google Places API
  - [x] Sliders - Changing distance range

-#### Upcoming features to improve user experience and website usability based on user testing and stories.
+#### Upcoming features to implement (improving user experience and website usability based on testing ).
+ - [ ] Changing the postcode without going back to main page by clicking on "Your postcode: result" on sidebar
+ - [ ] Changing choice of location searching without goign back to main page
  - [ ] Easy share - buttons with auto share links based on user information provided
  - [ ] User accounts - Creating, Loign, Removing
  - [ ] Adding/Inviting friends to your "AlcoTrip"